tk166/Simple-Vehicle-Road-Noise-Simulator/README.md

 Designed for the use of driving simulators.
 The sound simulator was written in C++ and compiled with MinGW 11.0.

 The simulator is base on SDL(http://www.libsdl.org/).
 A controller is needed to generate simulator's parameters, an example was given in Simulink.
-Any other languages or softwares that can sent UDP messages are able to realize these functions.
+Any other languages or softwares that can sent UDP messages are able to set simulator's parameters.

 ![User Interface](https://github.com/tk166/Vehicle-Road-Noise-Simulator/blob/main/pics/P0001.png)